ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 This directory contains the `.R` scripts for the used in the paper except for some basic functions that we will list in the next section.

+**NOTE:** We do not have the code that were used to calculate the NIST PSCR specific metrics.
+We only received the final agreggated results.

 ### Commonly Used R Functions